Installing Impala without Cloudera Manager

-- Install CDH as described in the Installation section of the CDH 5 Installation Guide.
+- Install CDH as described in the Installation section of the CDH 4 Installation Guide or the CDH 5 Installation Guide.

-Install the Hive metastore somewhere in your cluster, as described in Hive Installation in the CDH 5 Installation Guide.
+Install the Hive metastore somewhere in your cluster, as described in the Hive Installation topic in the CDH 4 Installation Guide or the CDH 5 Installation Guide.
 As part of this process, you configure the Hive metastore to use an external database as a metastore.
 Impala uses this same database for its own table metadata.
 You can choose either a MySQL or PostgreSQL database as the metastore.
-The process for configuring each type of database is described in the CDH 5 Installation Guide).
+The process for configuring each type of database is described in the CDH Installation Guide).

 Cloudera recommends setting up a Hive metastore service rather than connecting directly to the metastore database; this configuration is required when running Impala under CDH 4.1.
 Make sure the /etc/impala/hive-site.xml file contains the following setting, substituting the appropriate host name for metastore_server_host: